thequinto/FreshPerderders/README.md

 ## How To Submit Your Work

-Email your repository as a zip attachment to
-<a href="mailto:credentials@ga.co">credentials@ga.co</a>.
-In the subject line, include your name and the company's name, if applicable.
+Email your work in a GitHub repository or Google Drive or Dropbox folder.

 ---